-New course launching autumn 2022
+New course launching early 2023

 The symptoms of trauma are varied and numerous, but they all spring from one fundamental fact: a nervous system that, in response to overwhelming threat, has become dysregulated (too much or too little) and cannot return to baseline – to what I call the ‘green zone’.

 In a hyperaroused (amber zone) response, we are anxious, panicky, driven, irritable, stressed out: fight or flight.
 We are easily triggered and may battle with persistent, debilitating flashbacks.